-The Federal Housing Finance Agency (FHFA) announced on Tuesday that it would be increasing the conforming loan limits on mortgages to be acquired by Fannie Mae and Freddie Mac for the fourth consecutive year.
+The Federal Housing Finance Agency (FHFA) announced on Wednesday that it would be increasing the conforming loan limits on mortgages to be acquired by Fannie Mae and Freddie Mac for the fifth consecutive year.

-“As a result of generally rising home values, the increase in the baseline loan limit, and the increase in the ceiling loan limit, the maximum conforming loan limit will be higher in 2020 in all but 43 counties or county equivalents in the U.S.,” FHFA said in an announcement of the new loan limits.
+“As a result of generally rising home values, the increase in the baseline loan limit, and the increase in the ceiling loan limit, the maximum conforming loan limit (CLL) will be higher in 2021 in all but 18 counties or county equivalents in the U.S.,” FHFA said in its announcement of the new loan limits.

 The Housing and Economic Recovery Act (HERA) of 2008 dictates that the baseline conforming loan limit must be adjusted annually for Fannie and Freddie in order to reflect changes in the average U.S. home price.

-According to FHFA’s third quarter 2019 Housing Price Index (HPI) report also published on Tuesday, home prices increased by an average of 5.38% between the third quarters of 2018 and 2019.
-Because of this, the baseline maximum conforming loan limit in 2020 will increase by the same percentage, FHFA said.
+According to FHFA’s third quarter 2019 Housing Price Index (HPI) report published on Tuesday, home prices increased by an average of 7.42% between the third quarters of 2019 and 2020.
+Because of this, the baseline maximum conforming loan limit in 2021 will increase by the same percentage, FHFA said.

 You can find FHFA’s official announcement of the new loan limits by clicking here.